 - Sugar: Add a few Tablespoons sugar to give the dish a subtle sweetness.

 - Nutmeg: This is the secret ingredient in this recipe.
-It’s not over powering, but adds the perfect subtle flavoring to the traditional version (which can sometimes be a little bland).
+It’s not over powering, but adds the perfect subtle flavoring to the traditional version.

 How to Make Crockpot Creamed Corn

 It just takes adding a few ingredients to a crockpot and walking away.
-It is super simple to make the best creamed corn.
+It is super simple to make the best cream corn with cream cheese!

 - Add to crockpot.
 Add corn and half-and-half to crock pot.
 Place cream cheese and butter on top, then add in the rest of the spices.